 To blog, or not to blog…

-In the next posts, I’ll do a bit of cost structure breakdown to show you some of the things I’ve learned, cost wise, of several countries I visited.
+In the next posts, I’ll do a bit of cost structure breakdown to show you some of the things I’ve learned, cost-wise, about several countries I visited.

 Now you believe me that long-term travel is not that expensive?!